Causal Inference for Spatial Treatments: Abstract

 \section{Abstract}

-I propose a framework, estimators, and inference procedures for the analysis of causal effects in a setting with spatial treatments.
-Many events and policies (treatments), such as opening of businesses, building of hospitals, and sources of pollution, occur at specific spatial locations, with researchers interested in their effects on nearby individuals or businesses (outcome units).
-However, the existing treatment effects literature primarily considers treatments that could be assigned directly at the level of the outcome units, potentially with spillover effects.
-I approach the \emph{spatial treatment} setting from a similar experimental perspective: What ideal experiment would we design to estimate the causal effects of spatial treatments?
-This perspective motivates a comparison between individuals near realized treatment locations and individuals near unrealized candidate locations, which is distinct from current empirical practice.
-Furthermore, I show how to find such candidate locations and apply the proposed methods with observational data.
-I apply the proposed methods to study the causal effects of grocery stores on foot traffic to nearby businesses during COVID-19 lockdowns.
+Many events and policies (treatments) occur at specific spatial locations, with researchers interested in their effects on nearby units.
+I approach the \emph{spatial treatment} setting from an experimental perspective: What ideal experiment would we design to estimate the causal effects of spatial treatments?
+This perspective motivates a comparison between units near realized treatment locations and units near counterfactual (unrealized) candidate locations, which differs from current empirical practice.
+I derive design-based standard errors that are straightforward to compute.
+For observational data, I propose machine learning methods to find counterfactual candidate locations when observable characteristics, rather than potential outcomes, determine treatment probabilities.
+To accommodate methods for high-dimensional data in the theory, I extend a double machine learning result to the design-based framework with spatial correlations.
+I apply the proposed methods to study the causal effects of grocery stores on foot traffic to nearby businesses during COVID-19 shelter-in-place policies, finding a large positive effect at very short distances, with no effect at larger distances.